AKAspanion/my-projects/README.md

           <b>Clone of unifiedinfotech.com</b>
         </a>
       </td>
-      <td>Built the unifiedinfotech.com clone from ground up using NextJS.</td>
+      <td>Built the unifiedinfotech.com clone from the ground up using NextJS.</td>
       <td>
         <a target="_blank" href="https://ufi.netlify.app/">
           <b>Show ↗️</b>